HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

 Content users can copy a content item to another site area location.

-1. Access the content item you wish to copy.
-In this example, the content item example below \(**Image**\) is obtained from **Web Content \> Content \> Articles** site area location.
+1. Access the content item you want to copy.
+In this example, the content item example below (**Image**) is obtained from **Web Content > Content > Articles** site area location.
 Click the icon to select the content item.
 After doing so, click the **Copy** icon on the header.

     ![Select Content Item to Copy](../../../../../assets/Select_Content_Item_to_Copy_HCL_Content_Composer.png)

-2. A location selector should appear on the screen.
+2. A location selector appears on the screen.
 Pick the site area to copy the content to.
 After selecting, click the **Copy** button to finalize copying of the content item.

     ![Select a site area location and click Copy](../../../../../assets/Select_Site_Area_to_Copy_Content_to_HCL_Content_Composer.png)